 - Educational podcasts or radio channels

 - Business and entrepreneurial podcasts and recordings

 - Entertainment and audio drama

 A live video streaming solution is usually capable of audio-only streaming, and many organizations find that broadcasting live audio via a live video streaming solution is actually more suited to their needs.

 Let’s look at a few reasons why this may be the case.

-In contrast a live video streaming solution provides the functionality and power for live streaming, whether it is a scheduled event or a broadcast meant to run continuously around-the-clock.
-That includes distribution via a powerful live streaming CDN (Content Delivery Network) for scaling to reach large, globally distributed audiences without buffering or lag problems.
+In contrast, a live video streaming solution provides the functionality and power for live streaming, whether it is a scheduled event or a broadcast meant to run continuously around the clock.
+That includes distribution via a powerful live-streaming Content Delivery Network (CDN) for scaling to reach large, globally distributed audiences without buffering or lag problems.

 Another major feature is monetization support.
-A live video streaming solution like DaCast provides an easy-to-use paywall that is integrated in a white label player, offering pay-per-view and subscriptions.
+A live video streaming solution like Dacast provides an easy-to-use paywall that is integrated into a white label player, offering pay-per-view and subscriptions.

 Video hosting plans may also include some perks that podcast hosting services don’t include.
 These features include features like analytics, API access, security and access control features, M3u8 playlist support, and more.